renathossain/vscode-markdown-runner/README.md

 ## Extension Settings

-- **Compiler Configuration**: Modify the settings.json file to add or modify non-compiled language configurations.
+- **Compiler Configuration**: Modify the settings.json file to add or modify language configurations.
+Make sure to save the settings.json and restart VS Code afterwards.
 To reset to default settings, delete the "markdownRunner.compilerConfiguration" field in settings.json, save, and restart VS Code:

 ```json
 "markdownRunner.compilerConfiguration": {